axians/microServiceBus.docs/nav/_operation/steering.md

     ``` restart node001 ```

 ## Wipe Node (Not recommended)
-Wiping the node will clear its setting!
+Wiping the node will clear its settings!

 1. Navigate to the *Nodes* page.
 2. Click the **ACTIONS** button and select **Wipe**